eonist/eonist.github.io/_posts/2019-10-14-Dispatch-work-item.md

 - Ability to cancel many tasks in the queue
 - Simpler than NsOperationQueue
 - Can be built for Search trotting functionality for instance
+- Has ability to wait until work is done (similar to semaphore)
 ## Basic example:
 ```swift
 let workItem = DispatchWorkItem {